graviton57/RGBColors/README.md

 * Implemented change the number to display the first list items.
 * Realized change in the multiplicity of colors forming the list.
 * Implemented a new generation of the list.
-* Implemented loading and saving color in a JSON file.
+* Implemented loading and saving data in SQLite database.
-* If you want to generate (to download from the network, database, etc.) a large number of colors (content) to create an asynchronous operation / load data use AsyncTaskLoader.

 ### Main
 ![alt text](screenshot/main.png "Main Activity")